 The core theory (5P01) and methods (5P02, 5P03) courses are offered each year (two in the fall and one in the winter), whereas electives are offered in rotation (one in the fall and two in the winter).
 Refer to the Academic Timetable for scheduling information.

 Full-time students should complete their coursework by the end of the fourth term.
-Elective courses are selected from among the following: (a) the second methodology course, (b) scheduled elective courses, (c) graduate courses in other programs, or (d) a maximum of two half-credit directed studies courses, one of which may be fourth year undergraduate course that has been revised for graduate credit.
+Elective courses are selected from among the following: (a) the second methodology course, (b) scheduled elective courses, (c) a graduate course in another program, or (d) a directed studies course, which may be a fourth-year undergraduate course that has been revised for graduate credit.
 Additional credits may be required of students with insufficient preparation.
 Students should consult with the GPD when selecting elective courses.
+The usual practice is to allow students to take only one elective that is not a scheduled MA Geography course.

 Students following the MRP option normally take either (a) three half courses in the first term, three in the second and one in the fourth, (b) two in the first, three in the second and two in the fourth, or (c) three in the first, two in the second and two in the fourth, depending on which elective offerings suit their program of study.